First row (l-r): Rogelio Aguilar and Emily Hwang.

 Discover some of the exciting and diverse career paths our chemistry and our joint chemistry and biology alumni have followed.

-Kevin Esvelt, Assistant Professor of Media Arts and Sciences, Massachusetts Institute of Technology
+Kevin Esvelt, Assistant Professor of Media Arts and Sciences, NEC Career Development Professor of Computer and Communications, Massachusetts Institute of Technology

-Ann E. McDermott, Esther Breslow Professor of Biological Chemistry, Columbia University
+Ann E. McDermott, Esther and Ronald Breslow Professor of Biological Chemistry, Columbia University

 Tyrel McQueen, Professor of Chemistry, The Johns Hopkins University

 Tyrel McQueen ’04 is a professor of chemistry at The Johns Hopkins University with a joint appointment in the Department of Chemistry, the Department of Physics and Astronomy, and the Department of Materials Science and Engineering.
 As a materials chemist, his focus is on the discovery of new phenomena through the design and synthesis of new materials.

 Eric Toberer, Associate Professor of Physics, Director of Materials Science, Fryrear Chair for Innovation and Excellence, Colorado School of Mines

 Eric Toberer ’02 is an assistant professor of physics at the Colorado School of Mines.
 His goal is to understand the relationship between material structure and properties to such accuracy that he can predict the properties of unexplored materials.